nagodip7-sys/oviora-builder/README.md

 Learning
 ```

-Release APK and AAB support are planned for future versions.
+It is not the final Play Store release build.

-Future commands:
+Future release commands:

 ```powershell
 oviora build release-apk